HackingGate/tailwind-nextjs-blog/data/others/privacy-policy.md

 **Information when use our Websites, Web Applications, and APIs (non-personal data):** we use Cloudflare to serve our websites, web applications, and APIs.
 When you use our web services or APIs, you are one of the [End Users defined by Cloudflare](https://www.cloudflare.com/privacypolicy/).
 Click that link to see what information Cloudflare collect. **Data Processor:** Cloudflare.

 **Support Mails (personal data):** we provide support by email.
-Users can contact us through our support email addresses to request support about our Services. **Data Processors:** Mailgun, SendGrid.
+Users can contact us through our support email addresses to request support about our Services. **Data Processors:** Apple.

-**Email Address (personal data):** email addresses, as part of Contractual Information and Support Mails, are detailed above. **Data Processors:** Apple, Mailgun, SendGrid.
+**Email Address (personal data):** email addresses, as part of Contractual Information and Support Mails, are detailed above. **Data Processors:** Apple.

-**Comments or Reviews (personal data):** for users who comment on our website or write reviews on App Store.
-Comment or review features are provided by Disqus or Apple.
-Comments and reviews are public and visiable to other users. **Data Processors:** Disqus, Apple.
+**Reviews (personal data):** for users who write reviews on App Store.
+Review feature is provided by Apple.
+Reviews are public and visiable to other users. **Data Processors:** Apple.

+**Comments (personal data):** for users who comment on our website.
+Comment feature is provided by giscus.
+Comments are public and visiable to other users. **Data Processors:** giscus organization, GitHub.

 ### Data Processors